Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Workflow pain" to locate the part of the ai strategy mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:23, where the video says: “be Airtable by today's standards, but you can also use SQLite, Superbase.
 The point is here when we're looking at tracking tasks or leads or pipeline status and things like that, that is the state of a system.”

 03